nextflow-io/nextflow/docs/script.md

 #### countLines

-The `countLines` methods counts the lines in a text files.
+The `countLines` method counts the lines in a text files.

 ```groovy
 def sample = file('/data/sample.txt')
 println sample.countLines()
 ```

 Files whose name ends with the `.gz` suffix are expected to be GZIP compressed and automatically uncompressed.

 #### countFasta

 The `countFasta` method counts the number of records in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) formatted file.

 ```groovy
 def sample = file('/data/sample.fasta')
 println sample.countFasta()
 ```

 Files whose name ends with the `.gz` suffix are expected to be GZIP compressed and automatically uncompressed.

 #### countFastq

 The `countFastq` method counts the number of records in a [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) formatted file.

 ```groovy
 def sample = file('/data/sample.fastq')
 println sample.countFastq()
 ```

 Files whose name ends with the `.gz` suffix are expected to be GZIP compressed and automatically uncompressed.

 [glob]: http://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob